Fuzzy-Stochastic Partial Differential Equations: Fuzzy and Fuzzy-Stochastic Quantities

+We note that the output of a fuzzy-stochastic function $\tilde{u}$ is a particular type of fuzzy random variable for which the distribution of the ``original'' random variable is known through the joint PDF $\pi$ of the input random vector.
+Hence, the fuzzy CDF of $\tilde{u}$, denoted by $\tilde{F}_{\tilde{u}}$, can simply be defined through $\pi$ as in Definition \ref{fuzzy_cdf_typeI_def}.

-\begin{definition} (Type-II fuzzy CDF) Consider a type-II fuzzy-stochastic variable $\tilde{u}$, being the output of a fuzzy-stochastic function defined in Definition \ref{fuzzy_stoch_fcn_def}.
-For every fixed ${\bf z} \in S_{\alpha}^{\tilde{\bf z}}$, the parameterized CDF of the corresponding random variable, evaluated at any point $u_0 \in {\mathbb R}$, will be determined by the PDF of the input random vector $\pi = \pi({\bf y})$ as
+\begin{definition} Consider a fuzzy random variable $\tilde{u}$, being the output of a fuzzy-stochastic function defined in Definition \ref{fuzzy_stoch_fcn_def}.
+For every fixed ${\bf z} \in S_{\alpha}^{\tilde{\bf z}}$, the parameterized CDF of the corresponding original random variable, evaluated at any point $u_0 \in {\mathbb R}$, is determined by the PDF of the input random vector $\pi = \pi({\bf y})$ as

 At any fixed $\alpha$-level, let $F_{\alpha}^{L}$ and $ F_{\alpha}^{R}$ be the extrema of the family of parameterized CDFs over the joint $\alpha$-cut $S_{\alpha}^{\tilde{\bf z}}$: